RaffaelSchemmer/Humidity_Sensor/README.md

 ## ❤️ Community and Contributions to Future Work
 <div align="justify">
-Our major dreaming of this project, is that the community uses this magic tool to selling more (whatever kind of product you sell), like we achieved when we developing and apply our study case.
+Our major dreaming of this project, is that the community uses this magic tool to monitoring soil and atmosferic parameters, to make

+selling more (whatever kind of product you sell), like we achieved when we developing and apply our study case.
 But, we are open to new ideas to grow this project to the next level.
 With future work, that you can implement, we suggest a mobile version of Delphi (using FMX) of selling application.
 This will allow that every people of sales team, can sell using your cellphone.
 </div>

 ## 📫 Have a question?
 Want to chat?
 Ran into a problem?